-Soccer-World Cup 2022: which major football players are missing FIFA tournament? | Sports-Games
+Soccer-World Cup 2022: Which major football players are missing FIFA tournament? | Sports-Games

 JESUS 'TECATITO' CORONA (MEXICO) The Sevilla winger suffered a fracture on his left ankle while he was training with the LaLiga club in August and underwent surgery.

-GIOVANI LO CELSO (ARGENTINA) The midfielder picked up a hamstring injury while playing for Villarreal and Argentina coach Lionel Scaloni described him as being "irreplaceable" when naming his squad.
+GIOVANI LO CELSO (ARGENTINA) The midfielder picked up a hamstring injury while playing for Villarreal.
+Argentina coach Lionel Scaloni described him as being "irreplaceable" when naming his squad.

 PRESNEL KIMPEMBE (FRANCE) The Paris St Germain centre back ruled himself out because of a hamstring injury.